EC-USGS/pywatershed/README.md

 To install the software you will need Python >= 3.8.
 We recommend installing the python package dependencies using anaconda or miniconda.
-Most users will likely want to create the `pynhm_nb` conda environment by running
+Most users will likely want to create the `pyws_nb` conda environment by running

 ```conda env create -f examples/examples_env.yml```.